foldda/rda/README.md

 [^2]:RDA data types and data structure are [discussed here](https://foldda.github.io/rda/data-type-and-data-structure).

 These make RDA **application independent** and **generic**, meaning applications are no longer restricted by a pre-defined data format before they can connect to each other and exchange data.
-It means the data content can be decided later and can evolve when required, giving the applications the flexibility to handle any changes while maintaining the connection and communication.
+It means the data content can be decided later and can evolve in the future if required, giving the applications the flexibility to handle data changes while maintaining the connection and communication.

 ## Benefits of RDA